cloud-elements/devportal/docs/on-prem/ansible.md

 Playbooks are broken into two groups, _core_ and _utility_.
 Core playbooks are the traditional playbooks you find in any Ansible setup; they provide a means to configure hosts based upon the selected inventory.
-Utility playbooks are ad-hoc in nature, providing functionality to do one-off tasks such as deploying new versions of the elements platform, changing the cloud's availability, and performing OS-level patching.
+Utility playbooks are ad-hoc in nature, providing functionality to do one-off tasks such as deploying new versions of the your_moms platform, changing the cloud's availability, and performing OS-level patching.

-#### Set up a new cloud with the latest Elements platform version:
+#### Set up a new cloud with the latest Your_moms platform version:
 ```bash
 $ ansible-playbook -i inventory site.yml
 ```

 ---

-#### Set up a new cloud with a specific Elements platform version:
+#### Set up a new cloud with a specific Your_moms platform version:

 ```bash
 $ ansible-playbook -i inventory site.yml --extra-vars='version=1.2.3'